HanSolo456/telephone-planner/README.md

 	•	🗺️ Leaflet.js
 	•	🌍 OpenStreetMap (Nominatim API)

-⸻

 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repo and submit pull requests.

-⸻

-📜 License

-This project is licensed under the MIT License – free to use and modify.

-⸻